avigewirtz/avigewirtz.github.io-/git-and-github/syncing-clone-and-source-repositories.md

 ### Remotes

-Git has a neat feature called _remotes_, which saves you from typing lengthy URLs.
-A remote is simply an alias for a URL, allowing you to subsequently refer to the source as "origin" instead of its full URL.
-With a remote, a Git Push or Pull operation might instead be invoked like so:
+Git has a neat feature called _remotes_, which enables you to store the URLs of all repositories you may wish to interact with in aliases.
+This allows you to refer to the repository by supplying its alias name rather than a lengthy and hard-to-remember URL.
+With remotes, a Git Push or Pull operation might instead be invoked like so:

 ```bash
 git push ALIAS_NAME